Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/how_to_convert_image_to_ofrecord.md

 ├── lenet_train.py
 ```

-- `images` directory holds the original training dataset and label files.
+- `images` directory holds the original training dataset and label file.

 The label file is stored as `json` here in following format：